-1) Represents various budgeted transfers to supplement the operating budget.
+- 1) Represents various budgeted transfers to supplement the operating budget. - 2) Represents other transfers to the general fund.

 NOTE 8 - SHORT -TERM FINANCING

 Under state law, and with the appropriate authorization, the Town is authorized to borrow funds on a temporary basis as follows: